 Most Business opportunities in Japan are in the following sectors:

-- Alternative Energy – owing to a high population density, clean energy is a priority; the Fukushima nuclear disaster has added to the urgency for clean fuel
+- Alternative Energy – owing to a high population density, clean energy is a priority;

 - Pharmaceuticals & Healthcare – demand for products and services in this sector is growing with a steadily increasing aging population, referred to as the ‘silver’ market

 - Wealthy Nation – As Japan is the third biggest economy in the world, there is demand for high-quality consumer products

 - Advanced Engineering & Tech – Japanese businesses are interested in cutting technologies to maintain their superiority in designing and manufacturing internationally winning products

 - Food and Drink – Given a large population density and ever-diversifying food habits, Japan needs food imports

 - Gaming & Music – Japan is a major gaming centre and has the second largest music industry in the world